dataobservatory-eu/music/content/event/2022-11-24-linecheck/index.md

 {{% callout note %}}
 At LineCheck X, you can find out more about our projects
 - You can get a free, total value chain based sustainability report.
-(Get in touch with us before 18 November)
+- Find out how want to [measure better with surveys](https://music.dataobservatory.eu/post/2022-11-22-surveyharmonies/) gender diversity across Europe.
+And try our test surveys in English or Italian.
+(Links will go live on 24 November.)
 - We will demonstrate how you can eradicate packaging waste from your music events by making the packaging **edible**.
 - And you can find out how we are trying to find where energy is [going down the sewage](https://greendeal.dataobservatory.eu/post/2022-10-24_thermowatt/), literally, with Thermowatt and the [Green Deal Data Observatory](https://greendeal.dataobservatory.eu/).
 {{% /callout %}}